JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_context.md

 is supported, and JavaScript plugin must be loaded for the extension point to work.
 In the future, support for other package managers should be added and extension point should work regardless of the presence of JavaScript plugin.

-If your context rules are tied to the presence of some NPM dependency, use the dependency name and choose the minimal version, for which the Web Types should be loaded.
+If context rules are tied to the presence of some NPM dependency, use the dependency name and choose the minimal version, for which the Web Types should be loaded.

-If your context rules should always be loaded, then use any name (preferably not used by any dependency) for the dependency and set `enableByDefault` attribute to `true`.
+If context rules should always be loaded, then any name (preferably not used by any dependency) should be used for the dependency and the `enableByDefault` attribute set to `true`.

 ### `WebSymbolsContextRulesProvider`

-You can also provide context rules dynamically through `WebSymbolsContextRulesProvider`.
-To do that, register a [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt) through `com.intellij.webSymbols.queryConfigurator` extension point and implement `getContextRulesProviders()` method.
+Context rules can also be provided dynamically through `WebSymbolsContextRulesProvider`.
+To do that, register a [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt) through `com.intellij.webSymbols.queryConfigurator` extension point and implement `getContextRulesProviders()`.
-It is important that the results are stable, because any unexpected change in the rules will cause rescanning of the project, dropping of all caches and restarting code analysis deamon.
+It is important that the results are stable, because any unexpected change in the rules will cause rescanning of the project, dropping of all caches and restarting code analysis.

 ## `.ws-context` File